Infrequently Noted

 But it seems equally likely that the web's advantages are just dormant.
 When browser competition is finally unlocked, and when web pages aren't bloated with half a megabyte of JavaScript (on average), we can expect a revolution.
 But we need to prepare for that day and do everything we can to make it possible.

 Failure and collapse aren't pre-ordained.
 We can do better.
 We can grow the web again.
-But to do that, the frontend community has to decide that user experience, the web's health, and their own career prospects are more important than whatever JS-based dogma VC-backed SAAS vendors are shilling this month.
+But to do that, the frontend community has to decide that user experience, the web's health, and their own career prospects are more important than whatever JS-based dogma VC-backed SaaS vendors are shilling this month.

-My job on both teams has been somewhat closer to "Platform Strategist for the Web".
-But nobody hires platform strategists, and when they do, they ask them to find ways to make proprietary platforms more successfull.
 Doing strategy on behalf of a collectively-owned, open system is extremely unusual.
 Getting paid to do it is almost unheard of.
 And the job itself is strange; because facts about the ecosystem develop slowly, there isn't a great deal to re-derive from current events.

 Companies also don't ask strategists to design and implement solutions in the opportunity spaces they identify.
 But solving problems is the only way to deliver progress, so along with others who do roughly similar work, I have camped out in roles that allow arguments about the health of the web ecosystem to motivate the concrete engineering projects necessary to light the fuse of web growth.